PingunixDevelopments/Browser-Test-for-Windows-7-and-8/README.md

 # Browser-Test-for-Windows-7-and-8
 Hey!
-I did browser tests for Windows 7 and 8 which ran the fasted (browserbench.org)
+I did browser tests for Windows 7 and 8 which ran the fasted (browserbench.org) (Higher number is faster and better)

 - Supermium = 18.7